 - Some cold and cough medicines

 These products contain small quantities of alcohol that could be detected by the interlock device system and flagged as a failed breath test.
 It is recommended that you rinse your mouth after consuming any of these products or wait a few minutes after consuming them to take the test.
-If you have not consumed any alcohol and any of these or other products caused you to fail your breath test, contact your Glendale DUI lawyer and the agency monitoring your progress to inform them of the situation.
+If you have not consumed any alcohol and any of these or other products caused you to fail your breath test, contact the agency monitoring your progress to inform them of the situation.

 Arizona Department of Transportation Monitoring

 It’s important to remember the activity that occurs within your interlocking device will periodically send data to the Arizona Department of Transportation.
 If any of those reports indicate your failure to comply with the requirements established by your ignition interlocking device program, you could extend your requirements or even lose your license.

 The Arizona Department of Transportation describes activities that fail to comply as the following: